Community Standards of Behavior

 An official report to the University’s Department of Student Rights and Community Standards about the behavior of a student or another person outside of issues of discrimination, harassment and sexual violence.
 A CSR may be submitted by a person who self-identifies or by a person who wishes to remain anonymous.
-A CSR is required to initiate a formal adjudication process with DSRCS, though a CSR does not automatically initiate a formal adjudication process.
+A CSR is required to initiate a formal adjudication process with DSRCS, unless an Administrative Complaint process is being initiated.
+A CSR does not automatically initiate a formal adjudication process.
 The reporter must first self-identify and choose to initiate a formal adjudication process.
 Upon choosing to initiate a formal adjudication process, the reporter becomes an initiating party.
-The CSR will be shown, in its entirety, to the responding party.
+The CSR will be shown, with redactions as necessary to protect privacy, to the responding party.
 The Community Standards Report is a web-based form.
 Reports regarding issues of discrimination, harassment and/or sexual violence can be reported to the Office of Equal Opportunity (OEO).

 An administrative staff member who has the responsibility for the quality of undergraduate and graduate student life outside the classroom.